rtyler/brokenco.de/about.md

 title: "About R. Tyler Croy"
 ---

-R. Tyler Croy has been an open source developer for over ten years.
+R\.
+Tyler Croy has been an open source developer for over ten years.
 Originally getting his start in the [FreeBSD](http://freebsd.org) project before falling into [Python](http://python.org) and ultimately landing in the [Ruby](https://www.ruby-lang.org/en/) and [Puppet](http://puppetlabs.com) communities.